sethwilsonUS/aipoetry/README.md

 cd into the development directory and run `yarn` to install dependencies.

-Rename `env.example` to `env.local`.
+Rename `.env.example` to `.env.local`.
 It should look something like this:

 ```
 OPENAI_API_KEY=sk-proj-xxxxxxxx